Maximilian Popov: 2024

 Stepping up to single-seaters for 2024, Popov joined PHM AIX Racing to compete in the Formula 4 UAE Championship.
 In the five-round winter series, Popov scored a best result of 11th in the second race of the second Yas Marina round and ended the season 27th in points.
 For the rest of the year, Popov stayed with the team to compete in both the Italian F4 and Euro 4 Championships.
 In the former, Popov scored a best result of eighth in race one at Barcelona, and ended the year 21st in the standings after taking three more points finishes.
-In Euro 4, Popov scored two ninth-place finishes at Mugello and Red Bull Ring to end the season 21st in points.
+In Euro 4, he scored two ninth-place finishes at Mugello and Red Bull Ring to end the season 21st in points.
 During 2024, Popov also raced with the same team in the Red Bull Ring round of the Formula 4 CEZ Championship, in which he won race two.